YinHK-gameDev/unity-learn/Multiplayer & Network/Relay/README.md

     3. Select the package and click the Install button.
 5. Check out **Simple Relay sample** to learn how to interact with the sample project.

+#### Steps in using relay for connection

+-   **Sign In (Anonymously)** uses Unity’s [Anonymous authentication](https://docs.unity.com/authentication/UsingAnonSignIn.htm) to sign into Relay.
+This generates a player ID.
+-   **Get Regions** lists all the [regions](https://docs.unity.com/relay/en-us/manual/locations-and-regions) in which a [Relay server](https://docs.unity.com/relay/en-us/manual/relay-servers) is available.
+-   **Create Relay** creates a Relay [allocation](https://docs.unity.com/relay/en-us/manual/allocations-service) and returns the host allocation ID.
+-   **Get Join Code** generates a [join code](https://docs.unity.com/relay/en-us/manual/join-codes) for the host to share with other players.
+-   **Join Relay** joins the Relay allocation and returns a player allocation ID.

 https://docs.unity.com/relay/en-us/manual/get-started

 ### Authentication